Macrometacorp/docs/docs/graphs/graph-queries/traversal-queries/filtering-paths.md

 ---
-sidebar_position: 20
+sidebar_position: 25
 title: Filtering Paths
 ---

 Path filtering enables advanced and efficient filtering capabilities, significantly impacting query performance.
-Using the path variable, you can apply filters based on specific iteration depths.
+Using the `path` variable, you can apply filters based on specific iteration depths.
 You can filter for absolute positions in the path by specifying a positive number (thus benefiting from optimization strategies), or for relative positions to the path's end by specifying a negative number.

 The following examples are based on the [traversal graph](../../graph-examples/example-graphs#the-traversal-graph).
 If create this example graph, then you can run any of the queries listed in this topic.

-## Filtering Paths

-Filtering on paths is a powerful way to filter data and can have a significant impact on query performance.
-The `path` variable can be used to filter on specific iteration depths by specifying an absolute or relative position in the path.

-### Filtering Edges on the Path
+## Filtering Edges on the Path

 ```sql
 FOR v, e, p IN 1..5 OUTBOUND 'circles/A' GRAPH 'traversalGraph'